Michael Cohen Interview: One Big Takeaway No One's Talking About, But Could Be Huge Trouble For Donald Trump

 Cohen appeared to be going out of his way on Monday to send signals to Trump that he is no longer willing to stay silent about whatever possibly incriminating information he may hold on his former employer.
 Shortly after the ABC interview appeared, CNN spoke to a person identified only as a friend of Cohen’s who is “in touch with him.”

-That person — who would likely speak only if Cohen gave him the go-ahead — told the network that Cohen, “knows a lot of things about the President and he’s not averse to talking in the right situation.
+That person — who would likely speak only if Cohen gave him the go-ahead — told the network that Cohen “knows a lot of things about the President and he’s not averse to talking in the right situation.
 If they want information on Trump, he’s willing to give it.”

 But the most threatening news for Trump to come out of the Cohen interview concerns the standing legal agreement between Cohen’s lawyers and Trump’s own legal team.
 The two groups of lawyers, as The Hill reports, have a standing “joint defense agreement,” under which Cohen’s lawyers share any information they have in the case with Trump’s team — and as a result with Trump himself.
 The agreement allows Trump to know in advance of any moves Cohen might make that would affect his legal status, as well as any information that government prosecutors may possess that could damage Trump.